-AIL has entered into tie-ups and job work contracts with various reputed organizations and institutional players for its flour mill.
-Presently, the major proportion of products from the flour mill is sold to players like Britannia Industries Limited, ITC Ltd. Indian Army, Food and supply department of WB, Bisk Farm among others.
-The long-term association with reputed clienteles coupled with repeated orders mitigates debtor recovery risk to a significant extent and off-take risk attributable to huge demand for their brands and considerable market share.
+AIL over the years has entered into tie-ups and job work contracts with various reputed organizations and institutional players for its flour mill.
+Presently, in AIL, the major proportion of products from the flour mill is sold to players like Britannia Industries Limited, ITC Ltd. Indian Army, Food and supply department of WB, Bisk Farm among others.